 It may be the least desirable but after you give it a try, it may be well worth the discomfort of the CPAP machine.
 Medical scientists are constantly developing new therapies to help the problem of sleep apnea.
 Do not hesitate, go to see your physician if you have difficulty sleeping.
 It may be an easy fix

 Restless Leg Syndrome (RLS)

 This syndrome is exactly what it says.
 An irresistible urge to move your legs.
 This may transpire at night and may affect your arms as well as your legs.
-It is very uncomfortable and distressing so you can not sleep.
+It is very uncomfortable and distressing and makes sleep difficult.
 No one knows why we may get or have restless leg syndrome.
-For many of us, it is intermittent and we just learn to live with it.
+For many of us, it is intermittent, and we just learn to live with it.
 For others, it is a constant problem.
 There are a few recommendations that may help with RLS but if you have RLS constantly, it is a major problem.
 Lifestyle changes are recommended.

 - First, try exercise.
 Sounds like this will not be of benefit but it often helps to alleviate the symptoms.

 - Establish regular sleep habits.
-Go to sleep at about the same time every night and get into a routine that works for you.
+Go to bed at about the same time every night and get into a routine that works for you.

-- Hot Baths or leg massages will often help you to settle down before going to sleep.
+- Hot baths or leg massages will often help you to settle down before trying to sleep.

 - Drinking fewer drinks that contain caffeine or alcohol, especially in the evening.

-- Smoking less, especially later in the evening as well.
+- Smoking less, especially later in the evening.